Pesticide Applicator Safety

 Pesticide companies work hard to train and educate farmers.
 The health and safety of consumers and pesticide handlers is the industry’s highest priority, demonstrated through rigorous product testing, farmer training programs and sound management practices.

 CropLife International and its member companies have a long history of implementing programs around the world over the last 20 years to promote and train farmers in the responsible purchase, transport, storage, use and disposal of pesticides.
 The crop protection industry invests millions of dollars to encourage the responsible use of its products.
 Between 100,000 and 300,000 farm workers are trained each year in Integrated Pest Management and responsible use programs.
-During 2005-2014, the global CropLife network trained more than 3 million farmers and agricultural workers in 82 countries.
+Since 2005, the global CropLife network trained nearly 4 million farmers and agricultural workers in 82 countries.

 Between 100,000 and 300,000 farm workers are trained each year in Integrated Pest Management and responsible use programs.